mmr116/terraform-cloud-azure-resource-repo/README.md

 # Terraform Cloud Structure

-Make sure you have Terraform Cloud Account.
+Make sure you have Terraform Cloud Account (https://app.terraform.io).
 Additional structure required:
 Terraform Cloud Organization: Create or use an existing organization within your Terraform Cloud account.
 Terraform Cloud Project: Create or use an existing project within your Terraform Cloud account.
 Workspace: Create a workspace within the project, which will be linked to this GitHub repository.